 Blue Moon is a very well-known Belgian-style witbier (wheat beer) that has a refreshing citrus note and is highly effervescent, which is why it's a popular choice for summer.
 That is a complete contrast to the dark, dry Irish stout.
 If you've been looking for a way to enjoy Guinness on hot days, this is definitely a good option and the way the two beers marry in those middle sips is a very nice surprise.

-- 6 ounces Blue Moon Beer
+- 6 ounces wheat beer, such as Blue Moon Beer

 - 6 ounces Guinness Stout

 Pour the Blue Moon into a pint glass, filling it half-way.

 Float the Guinness on top to fill the glass, by slowly pouring it over a bar spoon (or black and tan spoon) over the Blue Moon.